Biography of John Buchan

 Timeline of John Buchan:

-1901: Buchan finished his studies as a lawyer and was called to the Bar.
-He became private secretary to Lord Milner who was the High Commissioner for South Africa.
+1901: Buchan finishes his studies as a lawyer and is called to the Bar.
+He becomes private secretary to Lord Milner who was the High Commissioner for South Africa.

-1903: He returned to Britain to become a director of the firm of Nelson’s the publishing house.
+1903: He returns to Britain to become a director of the firm of Nelson’s the publishing house.

-1909: He had begun writing adventure stories in his spare time which culminated in the publication of his first novel “Prester John.
+1909: He had begun writing adventure stories in his spare time which culminates in the publication of his first novel “Prester John”.

-1914: At the start of the First World War he served on the staff at Army headquarters a post he held until 1917.
+1914: At the start of the First World War he serves on the staff at Army headquarters, a post he held until 1917.

 1915: Publication of his most famous thriller “The Thirty Nine Steps” featuring his spy Richard Hannay which he wrote in Broadstairs, Kent whilst recovering from an illness.
 Hannay was based on a young Army officer Lieutenant, Edmund Ironside, whom he had met in South Africa during the Boer War.

 1917: Buchan is made Director of Information.

 1927: He is elected Member of Parliament for the Scottish Universities.

 1928: He writes a biography of Montrose.

-1932: Buchan wrote a biography of Sir Walter Scott.
+1932: Buchan writes a biography of Sir Walter Scott.

-1935: He was raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.
+1935: He is raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.

 1937: He is made a Privy Councillor and Chancellor of the University of Edinburgh.